fernandezcuesta/t4Monitor/README.rst

   a single gateway.
 - simple methods for collecting T4-compliant CSV files
-- process collected statistics based in simple arithmetic functions (addition, multiplication, division and substraction) based in collected metrics or scalars
+- process collected statistics based in simple arithmetic functions (addition, multiplication, division and difference) based in collected metrics or scalars
 - easy-to-use API for graphing and reporting statistics (to HTML using Jinja2 templates)
 - handle compressed CSV files
-- T4-Format (flavours 1 and 2) CSV to Pandas dataframe conversion.
+- T4-Format (flavors 1 and 2) CSV to Pandas dataframe conversion.
   All remote CSVs are merged into a single dataframe
 - conversion to/from plain CSV (i.e. excel compliant) format
 - generic remote command output retrieval
-- multiprocess/multithread methods for fast retrieval (in parallel for each system)
+- multiprocess/multi-thread methods for fast retrieval (in parallel for each system)
 - detailed log output in two parallel streams, on-screen for customizable severity logs and rotating file for detailed logging information